By: Marilyn L. Davis

 8. Turned off the light

 Then I went to the kitchen.
-Now those nine things may seem small to you, but I got all of them done.
+Now those eight things may seem trivial to you, but I got all of them done.

 Don’t Just Watch the Coffee Brew

-Doing those nine things allowed me to feel productive, and that was something I didn’t feel in my addiction.
-In fact, I can remember one time that I referred to myself as a slug.
-Just sitting and nodding out.
+Doing those eight things allowed me to feel productive, which I didn’t feel in my addiction.
+I was so unproductive in my addiction that one time, I referred to myself as a slug – just sitting and nodding out.

-So, feeling productive, I put the coffee in the filter, and hit brew.
+So, feeling productive, I put the coffee in the filter and hit brew.
 No need to stare and wonder if it’s going to work.
 That laundry?
 Into the washer.
-And that’s something I don’t have to just sit and watch, either.
+And that’s something I don’t have to watch, either.
 The machines know what to do.

 While coffee is brewing, I’ll check the phone for messages.
 Yep, three.
 Granddaughter, business, and an old friend.
-I can reply in five minutes.
+I can reply to all of them in five minutes, texts to set up times to talk – another three tasks accomplished.

 Savor the Moment

-So, Jackson is fed, the birds still have about three days worth of seed and nuts, and I can feel energized to ‘start my day.’
+So, I’ve fed Jackson, the birds still have about three days worth of seed and nuts, and I can feel energized to ‘start my day.’

-I have about two or three hours before I go to my day job.
-As the editor-in-chief at the two sites, there’s always a new submission to read or edit, stats to check, quotes that are germane to the post, or images to find.
+As the editor-in-chief at the two sites, there’s always a new submission to read or edit, stats to check, quotes that are pertinent to the post, or images to find.

-Sometimes those tasks don’t feel as productive as they are time-consuming without necessarily resulting in a published post.
+Sometimes those tasks don’t feel as productive as time-consuming without necessarily resulting in a published post.
 When I reduce my ‘to-do’ list to ‘publishing,’ I don’t feel like I’ve done much.

 The Done List